-Audit Log File Attribute OCS 8.1.0 and Earlier Not Configurable OCS 8.1.1 Configurable <ref name="ref1">These options are set in the OCS application configuration section log_call_stats, which is not to be confused with the configuration option of the same name (see Section log call stats)</ref> File name CallStats. <mmddyy_hhmmss_ms>.
-For example: CallStats.072303_182754_216.l</mmddyy_hhmmss_ms> Configuration option: all File location OCS Application folder and the name for the addit log.
+Audit Log File Attribute OCS 8.1.0 and Earlier Not Configurable OCS 8.1.1 Configurable <ref name="ref1"&gt;These options are set in the OCS application configuration section log_call_stats, which is not to be confused with the configuration option of the same name (see Section log call stats)</ref File name CallStats. <mmddyy_hhmmss_ms>.
+For example: CallStats.072303_182754_216.l</mmddyy_hhmmss_ms> log Configuration option: all of his option accepts a full path and file name for the audit log File location OCS Application folder and me hame for the addit log.
 Segment Size 10 MB Configuration option: segment Segment expiration None Configuration option: expire